If your company was formed in one state and does business in another, you may need foreign registration.

 WHAT IF THE NAME DOESN’T MEET THE REQUIREMENTS?

 The good news is, even if you were unable to meet these requirements, you’d still have some wiggle room.

 One option might be to register your entity under a fictitious name, kind of like a legal pen name, or “nom de plume.”
 Although it might surprise you to learn this tactic is 100% legal, Texas’ Secretary of State actually advises this course of action.

 Since there are serious penalties for not registering, you really want to have your Foreign Registration completed before conducting business in a new state.
 If you don’t, you could be slapped with late filing fees, which can be very costly if your out-of-state registration isn’t set up correctly.

 There are other nuances, which of course vary by state law.
 Don’t go it alone!

 For more information on how we can help you with your foreign or out-of-state registration, contact Royal Legal Solutions today.
-We’ll evaluate your situation and help you make the best choice for your circumstances.
+We’ll evaluate your situation and help you make the best choice for your business.